abhigyanh/dodos/README.md

 PS: The trajectory files (.trr) and the dump files (.xvg) will be considerable in size, around a gigabyte each.
 To clean up the old data, you can launch the other pre-written script 'clean-example-files.sh' which will delete the existing data and free up space.

+## Usage

+The starting point for every dodos run is the trajectory file (.trr) output by your Gromacs simulation (traj.trr).
+Note that compressed output (.xtc) cannot be used as they don't store velocities, that are necessary for this script to run.

+1. To make sure that the molecules in the trajectory files aren't broken due to PBC, use $gmx trjconv$ to make molecules whole.
+> gmx traj -f traj.trr -s <mysimulation>.tpr -o traj_whole.trr -pbc whole

 ## Changelog
 - 1.22